 Coffee and cake doesn’t get better than the freshly made apple pies at Winkel 43

 Wow, you’ve made it, just one more meal before the good times end.
-Putting together a definitive list has meant leaving out so many wonderful places that I’m going to make up for it by giving you a choice of three for dinner depending on your mood.
-Why not make the effort to head over to super-hip Amsterdam North, and give Hotel de Goudfazant a try.
+Putting together a definitive list has meant leaving out so many wonderful places that I’m going to make up for it by giving you a choice of five amazing places for dinner depending on your mood.
+First up, consider heading East and avoid the tourists at the wonderful Wilde Zwijnen or its cosy other-half next-door, the Wilde Zwijnen Eetbar .
+Over the last 7 years, some of Amsterdam’s best but least-pretentious food has been served at their rustic tables and its a must if you’re looking for a memorable meal that manages to be authentically Modern-Dutch notwithstanding the Spanish influence.
+Fancy something more fishy?
+Then the recently opened Bar Fisk is the place to head, where the Mediterranean waters of Tel Aviv and Barcelona have inspired dreamy dishes in a cosy eatery in The Pijp.
+Or perhaps you’re after some serious room-wow?
+In that case, why not make the effort to head over to super-hip Amsterdam North, and give Hotel de Goudfazant a try.
 This huge warehouse restaurant housed in a former garage (resplendent with classic Porsche’s and Ferrari’s) is always buzzing and the food is delicious.
 It’s the place for a laid back meal with friends rather than one of Amsterdam’s multi-course tasting menus but we’ve always enjoyed the vibe here alongside Amsterdam’s finest.
 If you’d prefer to stay in town head to Café Loetje for steak.
 It’s a total Amsterdam institution and the one place we head to on almost every visit to the city.
 Order the biefstuuk ossenhass which is a kind of fillet steak in burnt-butter sauce and start dreaming of your next visit.
 Or, if you’d rather end on a glam note, get your glad-rags on for a meal at The Duchess in the W Hotel.
 Housed in the old KAS Bank, the room is absolutely magnificent, and the food won’t disappoint.

 Dine in a room with the wow factor at The Duchess